Home » Recipe Index » Side Dishes

 Instructions

-4. In the same skillet (no need to wash it), melt the butter over medium heat.
-Add the garlic and cook it for 1 minute, or just until fragrant.
-Next, add the flour and whisk until it forms a paste.
+• In the same skillet, melt the butter over medium heat.
+Add the garlic and cook it for 1 minute, or until just fragrant.
+Then add the flour and whisk until it forms a paste.
 Continue to cook the roux for an additional minute.

-5. Next, slowly add the chicken stock, whisking constantly as you pour.
-Whisk until no lumps of roux remain.
-Next, add the heavy cream and whisk to combine.
+• Slowly add the chicken stock, whisking constantly as it's added.
+Whisk it until no lumps of roux remain.
+Add the heavy cream and whisk to combine.

 This nutrition information is based on the exact products I used in this recipe.
 Brands and sizes of products could alter exact nutrition and should always be calculated independently.